Kołobrzeg: Tourist destination

 Kołobrzeg today is a popular tourist destination for Poles, Germans and due to the ferry connection to Bornholm also Danish people.
-It provides a unique combination of a seaside resort, health resort, an old town full of historic monuments and tourist entertainment options (e.g. numerous "beer gardens").
+It provides a combination of a seaside resort, health resort, an old town containing historic monuments and tourist entertainment options (e.g. numerous "beer gardens").
+It’s worth noting that since 2020 there has been no direct ferry connection between Kołobrzeg and Bornholm, so travelers usually choose alternative routes, for example via Ystad in Sweden.